Recoleta, Chile

-Recoleta is a commune of Chile in the Santiago Province.
-It is located north of Santiago Centro directly across the Mapocho River.
+Recoleta is a commune in the Province of Santiago in the Santiago Metropolitan Region in Chile.
+It has 154,615 inhabitants.

+It is located north of the city center directly across the Mapocho River.
 The commune also bordered by Independencia and Conchalí to its west, Huechuraba to its north and Providencia and Vitacura to its east where the San Cristóbal Hill forms a natural barrier.

 Demographics

-According to the 2017 census of the National Statistics Institute, Recoleta spans an area of 16.2 sqkm and has 157,851 inhabitants (77,709 men and 80,142 women), and the commune is an entirely urban area.
-The population grew by 6.5% (9,631 persons) between the 2002 and 2017 censuses.
-Its 2024 projected population is 196,856.